About this day

 For year 10 – year 13 students

-Join us for a special programme designed to show students the many varied areas those in the legal profession can make an impact.
+Join us for a special programme designed to show students the many varied areas in which those in the legal profession can make an impact.
 Discover the personal and professional journeys of our speakers and delve into some incredible case studies in an inspirational programme for those considering a legal career.
-We actively encourage questions and will have interactive elements throughout, culminating in a special “I’m a lawyer ask me anything” panel session.
-There will be plenty of careers guidance along the way in this unmissable day for potential law students!
+We actively encourage questions and there will be plenty of careers guidance along the way!

 Programme & speakers